lemocla/Which-way-is-up/documentation/testing/user_stories.md

         - **Form valid path**
             - when I enter my email in the "email” field and
             - When I enter my username in the “username” field and,
-            - When I enter a valid password of a minimum of 8 characters including a mix of letters, numbers and symbols,
+            - When I enter a valid password including a mix of letters, numbers and symbols,
             - A message informing me to verify my email address is displayed.
             - I should have also received an email with a link to confirm my email
             - When I click on the link in the email, I am redirecting to a page asking me to confirm my email